yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 ### Label statistics

 Label statistics lists the number of utterances labeled to each label.
 Additional metrics include utterance prevalence (ratio) for every label.
 The distributions can give Orchestrator users an overall view of the labels and utterances, and whether the distributions are skewed and emphasize too much on some labels, but not others.
 A machine learn model may learn more from a label (intent) with more instances (utterances) labeled to it.
-Thus, a developer can check this table and see if some intent needs more utterances in the snapshot file.
+Thus, a developer can check this table and see if some intents needs more utterances in the snapshot file.

 ### Utterance statistics